plot_crisk creates visualizations of cumulative risks.

 Details

-assumes data inputs x
+plot_crisk assumes data inputs x and y

-that correspond to each other so that y
+that correspond to each other so that y is a

 (monotonically increasing) probability density function